Workshops

 To find out costs, schedule, and other details.

 Built into the weekend are some happy aspirations: - an aspiration to work with painter Todd Binzen in his explorations of mind/body/art connection.
-Todd is a long-time T'ai-Chi teacher (I have been a student of his) currently studying Taoism.
-On Saturday, the art-making day of the workshop, Todd will lead us in a Qigong movement time.
-He will also play the role of the artist, launching us in our print project. - an aspiration to learn from teacher and former Buddhist monk, Matthew Daniell, whose approach to working with our minds is, well, Matthew has made a career of his spiritual practice and teaching.
+Todd is a long-time T'ai-Chi teacher currently studying Taoism.
+He has worked in schools and arts organzations with group-making art activities.
+On Saturday, the art-making day of the workshop, Todd leads us in a Qigong movement time.
+Todd also plays the role of the artist, launching us in our print project. - an aspiration to learn from teacher and former Buddhist monk, Matthew Daniell, whose approach to working with our minds is, well, Matthew has made a career of his spiritual practice and teaching.
 Matt spent years living and studying in Zen monasteries in Japan, India and elsewhere; he worked for years alongside Larry Rosenberg (founder of Cambridge Center for Insight Meditation and author of Breath by Breath: The Liberating Practice of Insight Meditation).
 Matt D. has taught at Omega Institute, the Kripalu Institute, and numerous Buddhist centers.
-Matt is the founder of the North Shore Insight Meditation Center (Newburyport, MA).
-He seems onto something excellent.
-In this workshop I aspire that one or more of us will get to hear in some way the real teaching of the Buddha.
-The creators of the hanga-style artform we'll employ were Buddhists.
-I feel hopeful some element of his message will manifest during this weekend. - an aspiration to work with Maureen Burford in a group music-making activity.
+Matt is the founder of the North Shore Insight Meditation Center (Newburyport, MA) and seems onto something excellent. - an aspiration to work with Maureen Burford in a group music-making activity.
 Maureen joined Todd and I at the MBFA gallery in Lyme earlier this Spring.
 It was wonderful to sing, chant, and explore sound with her. - an aspiration to explore the spirit, physical set-up, and potential of the Rowe Center, a story which dates back to 1924 when visionary Unitarian preacher Anita Trueman Pickett first set up a summer camp at this location.

 view looking up King's Highway to the entrance of the Rowe Center: